AgentMark: Utility-Preserving Behavioral Watermarking for Agents: Details of the Utility and Capacity Experiments

 \subsection{Details in ALFWorld and ToolBench}

 \paragraph{Evaluation.} We evaluate task utility and watermark capacity/overhead under a unified agent execution pipeline across environments.
 At each step, the agent outputs a planning behavior $b_t\in\mathcal{B}_t$ and then generates an execution action conditioned on $b_t$.
-We compare three variants that differ only in how $b_t$ is selected: (i) \textbf{Baseline} follows the ReAct loop and directly outputs $b_t \in P_t^*$; (ii) \textbf{RG} adds a logit bias to a pseudorandom green subset of $\mathcal{B}_t$ before sampling; and (iii) \textbf{AgentMark-F} elicits an explicit behavior distribution $P_t$ and samples $\hat b_t$ via distribution-preserving watermark sampling on $P_t$.
+We compare three variants that differ only in how $b_t$ is selected: (i) \textbf{Baseline} follows the ReAct loop and directly outputs a planning behavior under the baseline policy $P_t^\star$; (ii) \textbf{RG} adds a logit bias to a pseudorandom green subset of $\mathcal{B}_t$ before sampling; and (iii) \textbf{AgentMark-F} elicits an explicit behavior distribution $P_t$ and samples $\hat b_t$ via distribution-preserving watermark sampling on $P_t$.

 For each setting, we run three independent trials and report the mean and standard deviation.

 \paragraph{ALFWorld and ToolBench details.} We evaluate AgentMark-F and baselines on ALFWorld (ID/OOD splits) and ToolBench (six subsets covering single-tool and multi-tool instructions) under a unified agent interface.
 We use DeepSeek-Chat as the base model with temperature 1.0 on ALFWorld and 0.7 on ToolBench.
 On ALFWorld, we run 140 ID tasks and 134 OOD tasks for three trials (420 and 402 episodes).
 On ToolBench, we cap each episode to 10 steps and run three trials over 450 tasks in total (20 per subset for most splits and 50 for the multi-tool instruction split).
 For AgentMark-F, we report bits/step and bits/task by summing embedded substrings across steps (with an 8-bit RLNC-coded payload on ToolBench).
 For the biased red--green baseline ($\gamma=0.5$, $\delta=2.0$), we report Green\% as the detection statistic: $71.9\pm13.6$ (ALFWorld-ID), $71.5\pm15.2$ (ALFWorld-OOD), and $67.0\pm0.9$ (ToolBench), which indicates detectable bias but, as a zero-bit signal, does not support decoding an explicit identifier.